135 Geographic Squadron Royal Engineers

 135 Geographic Squadron Royal Engineers is the only unit in the Army Reserve to support 42 Engineer Regiment (Geographic), a Royal Engineers regiment of the British Army.
 The squadron, formed originally in 1948, is a Joint Force Command specialist Royal Engineer unit that provides geographic support to all elements of UK Defence; particularly to Army headquarters, formations and units.
 The Squadron forms the 4th Sub-Unit within the Regiment assisting in delivering this capability.

-The regiment consists of a squadron HQ and two troops:
+The squadron consists of an HQ and two troops: